Mark Delpriora. Fantasia Lagonegrese.

 Published by Berben.
 E. 5858 B.

 Marl Delpriora is probably unfamiliar to many UK teachers and players.
-He is a guitarist and prolific composer based in New York.
+He is a guitarist and prolific composer based in New York in the USA.
 “Youtube” videos reveal him to be a player of significant ability and he seems to have developed a following in Italy – hence this particular work.